Strauman/handin-LaTeX/README.md

 ### And then
 use the [docs](http://mirrors.ctan.org/macros/latex/contrib/handin/handin-doc.pdf).

-It is probably not the latest version though.
+Since this package is in early stages, the CTAN-version is probably not the latest version though.
+There will be multiple builds pushed here first.
+Current CTAN-version is `0.0.2 build 30`.

 ## Quickstart
 `\usepackage{handin}`.
 However I reccomend checking out the example.tex in the quickstart: